ottter/dodo/README.md

-# PolitiBot
+# Dodo
-Political Shitposter for Discord
+Chatbot for Discord